For product managers Self-hosted

 @devintern/pm drafts the product story.

 Rough prompt in. @devintern/pm scans your product context, writes clear acceptance criteria, and links NOTIF-47 to the parent epic.
-You preview, edit what it missed, and post to Jira in ~2 minutes instead of a blank template.
+You preview, edit what it missed, and post to Jira in one pass instead of starting from a blank template.

 3. 03